Information for International Students

 Inpatient quarantine (hospitalization): in such a case, patients receive a certificate of incapacity for work or a residence certificate from the hospital; Employees of the TU Bergakademie Freiberg receive continued payment.

 Domestic quarantine: a check is carried out to determine whether employees of the TU Bergakademie Freiberg can continue to perform their duties under the employment contract within the scope of the possibilities, even with domestic quarantine; during this time the salary or the remuneration continued to be paid unchanged.
 Students in domestic isolation are considered to be on sick leave for this period.

 In any case, the TU Bergakademie Freiberg must be informed as quickly as possible about quarantine measures (personaleinzelzuv [dot] tu-freiberg [dot] de).
-Students should inform the admissions or student office by telephone or in writing zulassungsbuerozuv [dot] tu-freiberg [dot] de ((zulassungsbuerozuv [dot] tu-freiberg [dot] de).)
+Students should inform the student office by telephone or in writing (studierendenbuerozuv [dot] tu-freiberg [dot] de).

-- Keep a distance of at least 1.5 metres between them
+- Keep a distance of at least 1.5 metres to other persons

-- Avoidance of direct physical contact even when entering or leaving rooms
+- Avoid direct physical contact even when entering or leaving rooms

 Refrain from shaking hands or other physical contact